MarcinDylong/FPL/README.md

 $ # Access the web app in browser: http://127.0.0.1:8000/
 ```
 > Note: To use the app, you have to create user.
 After authentication, the app will be ready to use.
-For using tools for data management like download Data from API You have to create superuser:
+For using tools for data management like e.g. download Data from API, You have to create superuser:
 ```
 $ # Create Super User
 $ python manage.py createsuperuser